2D abrupt nano-junctions blending sp-sp2 bonds on atomically precise heterostructures

 \equalcont{These authors contributed equally to this work.}

 \affil*[1]{\orgdiv{Department of Energy}, \orgname{Politecnico di Milano}, \orgaddress{\street{via Lambruschini 6}, \city{Milano}, \postcode{20156}, \state{Italy}}}

-\abstract {Carbon-based 2D heterostructures represent an attractive platform for nanoelectronics owing to their tunable electronic and transport properties, yet achieving precise control over their fabrication remains elusive.
-Here, we demonstrate the on-surface synthesis of covalently bonded lateral heterostructures between armchair graphene nanoribbons and metalated hydrogenated graphdiyne networks on Au(111).
-Atomic-resolution scanning tunnelling microscopy combined with density functional theory reveals the formation mechanism of covalent interfacial bonds and highlights the critical influence of surface chemistry.
-In particular, chemisorbed bromine atoms suppress junction formation, while controlled atomic hydrogen dosing increases the bonding efficiency to 71\%.
-Electronic structure and transport calculations demonstrate how the metallic substrate influences the supported heterostructure, whereas in the freestanding limit, the two carbon subsystems retain their intrinsic properties, forming an atomically narrow junction that enables voltage-tunable spatial current separation.
-These results define a viable strategy for engineering graphene–graphdiyne heterostructures and advance the design of all-carbon nanoscale electronic architectures.}
+\abstract {Two-dimensional heterostructures combining sp-sp$^2$ hybridization—blending graphene with graphyne-based allotropes—offer substantial potential for enhancing the tunability of electronic and transport properties while providing significant structural flexibility.
+These attributes are desirable for next generation nanoscale electronic applications.
+Despite such potential, their experimental realization remains elusive, as synthesized carbon heterostructures are limited to doped, graphene-based systems exhibiting exclusively sp$^2$ hybridization.
+Here, we demonstrate the on-surface synthesis of covalently bonded sp-sp$^2$ lateral heterostructures between graphene nanoribbons and graphdiyne networks on Au(111).
+Atomic-resolution scanning tunnelling microscopy, combined with density functional theory, reveals the formation mechanism of the covalent interfacial bonds between nanoribbons and graphdiynes, also highlighting the key role of surface chemistry.
+Bromine atoms deriving from the molecules dehalogenation and chemisorbed along the nanoribbon inhibit the junction formation, but bonding efficiency can be boosted up to 71\% by controlled removal of these by-products.
+Electronic structure and transport calculations show that the 2D heterostructure by itself is characterized by disentangled properties for the two subsystems, forming an atomically narrow junction enabling voltage-tunable spatial current separation in two dimensions.
+There results define a viable strategy for engineering graphene-based sp-sp$^2$ heterostructures, paving the way for the design and synthesis of all-carbon nanoscale electronic architectures.}